-Suppose you bet 10 dollars on the number 20 and that number falls, then you win 10 x 20 = 200 dollars.
+Suppose you bet 10 NZD on the number 20 and that number falls, then you win 10 x 20 = 200 New Zealand Dollars.
 You will also receive your bet back.

 If the wheel reaches a multiplier, all bets are frozen and taken to the next turn.
 The multiplier is then applied to all winning outcomes.

 Suppose a multiplier falls several times in succession, then these multipliers are multiplied again.
 If you spin an x2 first and then an x7, then all winning bets from the turn afterward are multiplied by x14.